Rees-Mogg dismisses ‘partygate’ row as trivial ‘fluff’

 Boris Johnson was facing calls to resign earlier this year over his attendance at a series of events being investigated by police for alleged breaches of Covid regulations.

-But speaking at the Conservative Spring Forum in Blackpool, Mr Rees-Mogg said the current crisis over Ukraine showed that “partygate” was not a fundamentally serious issue.
+But speaking at the Conservative Spring Conference in Blackpool, Mr Rees-Mogg said the current crisis over Ukraine showed that “partygate” was not a fundamentally serious issue.

-“It is a reminder that the world is serious, that there are serious things to be discussed and serious decisons for politicians to take,” he said.
+“It is a reminder that the world is serious, that there are serious things to be discussed and serious decisions for politicians to take,” he said, during a live recording of the Moggcast podcast.

 “Whether this is about re-opening and having new licences for oil wells in the North Sea, or whether it is about getting away from the ‘wokery’ that has beset huge sections of society, nobody now cares whether using the word ‘grip’ is going to offend people.

-“All that nonsense is shown for the trival nature of it ….
+“All that nonsense is shown for the trivial nature of it….
 I’d say the same of ‘partygate’, all of that is shown up for the disproportionate fluff of politics that it was rather than something of fundamental seriousness about the safety of the world and the established global order.”

+Conservative Party chairman Oliver Dowden did not appear to share Mr Rees-Mogg’s view, saying any suggestion of wrongdoing by politicians needed to be “taken seriously” amid claims of potential lockdown breaches in Downing Street.

+Speaking to reporters at a Blackpool tram depot during his party’s spring conference, Mr Dowden said: “I’ve always felt it is incumbent on politicians who set the rules to abide by the rules.

 Register for free to continue reading